Barron Hilton: Early life

 Hilton was born in Dallas, Texas, to Mary Adelaide (née Barron) and Conrad Nicholson Hilton, founder of Hilton Hotels.
 Hilton grew up with three siblings, Conrad Nicholson Hilton, Jr., Eric Michael Hilton, and Constance Francesca Hilton.
 His father was of Norwegian and German descent and from New Mexico while his mother was from Kentucky.

-He was eight years old when his parents divorced, and he was attending school away from home when his father married actor Zsa Zsa Gábor in 1942.
+He was eight years old when his parents divorced, and he was attending school away from home when his father married actress Zsa Zsa Gabor in 1942.
 In interviews, Hilton described having “a misspent youth” and said that he had been “kicked out of four or five schools.”
 He also stated that he was not close to his father during that period, as Conrad Hilton was occupied with expanding his hotel business, which began with a property in Cisco, Texas, in 1919.
 He did not attend college after finishing school.

 He served in the Navy during World War II as a photographer.
 As a child, Hilton was fascinated by aviation, and learned to fly when he was 17.
 After his wartime discharge, he attended the University of Southern California Aeronautical School, where he earned his twin-engine rating at age 19.